 - Auto growth should be left ON for safety.
 Do not rely on the default auto-growth settings.
-Recommended auto growth increment setting is: 10% of the DB.
-E.g. for a 50GB content database, you would configure an increment of just over 5GB (or small db’s let the growth size to be 256MB or 512MB)
+The recommended auto growth increment setting is: 10% of the DB.
+E.g., for a 50GB content database, you would configure an increment of just over 5GB (or small DBs let the growth size be 256MB or 512MB)

-- What if you don’t do it? if you upload a 100MB file and you are using default auto-growth settings(1 MB), your content database needs to grow by an amount equal to 100 times your growth increment to accommodate your file!
+- What if you don’t do it?
+If you upload a 100MB file and are using default auto-growth settings(1 MB), your content database needs to grow by an amount equal to 100 times your growth increment to accommodate your file!

 Data Files Placement

-- Format SQL Server data/log disks to 64k allocation size, Because SQL server reads and writes 64k at a time (By default its: 4K.
-Use “chkdsk d:” in command prompt to check current allocation size.)
+- Format SQL Server data/log disks to 64k allocation size Because SQL server reads and writes 64k at a time (By default, it: 4K.
+Use “chkdsk d:” in the command prompt to check the current allocation size.)

 - Distribute data files across separate disks.
-Use same sized multiple data files for Temp DB, Content & Search DBs.
-For e.g. Use 2 data files on a 2 core processor, 4 data files on 4 core systems (Let the Max no. Of data files be: 8)
+Use same-sized multiple data files for Temp DB, Content & Search DBs.
+E.g. Use 2 data files on a 2-core processor and 4 data files on 4-core systems (Let the Max no. of data files be: 8)

 - Place DB files in this Order: Search DBs: Read/write optimized, Temp DB & T-Logs: write-optimized, Content DBs- Read optimized.
 In other words, (Fastest to Slowest): Temp db – Transaction Logs – Search DB data files- Content DB data files